Climate-based onion planting guide for Campbell River, British Columbia

 Typical days to maturity 95–110

-Gardeners usually start indoors around February 9 and plant outdoors from about April 6.
+Onions are usually started indoors around February 9 and planted outdoors during the normal local window of April 6 to April 20.
 Most varieties need about 95–110 days to reach maturity once they are in the garden.

 Onions usually perform reliably when planted on time in Campbell River.
 Gardeners generally have enough room to choose varieties for preference, not just for speed.